About World Psoriasis Day

 What are some of the myths surrounding psoriasis?

-Unlike other ailments, psoriasis can be seen on the skin and often people guess at what is wrong.
-They wonder if the lesions might be contagious, which they are not, or that the person who has psoriasis is unclean, overly nervous or high-strung, which they may be, but that is not the reason they have psoriasis.
-Sometimes they may believe the person who has the skin disorder did something to cause psoriasis to appear but that, too, is also false.
+As psoriasis can be seen on the skin people will tend to speculate on what is wrong.
+They wonder if the lesions might be contagious, which they are not, or that the person who has psoriasis is unclean, overly nervous or high-strung.
+Sometimes they may believe the person who has the condition did something to cause psoriasis to appear but that, too, is false.

 What are the chances of getting psoriasis?